davidwhitney/Passenger/README.md

 ## Installation

-Add Ariane to your test projects using NuGet
+Add Passenger to your test projects using NuGet

-		PM> Install-Package ariane
+		PM> Install-Package Passenger

 ## Documentation

 * Example usage
-* Why would I use Ariane?
+* Why would I use Passenger?
 * Why would I use this instead of a library like Coypu?
 * Writing your first test
-  * ArianeConfiguration
+  * PassengerConfiguration
   * The PageObjectTestContext
 * Creating your first Page Object
   * UrlAttribute